alan-turing-institute/AutisticaCitizenScience/Moderation/moderation-review-guidelines.md

 More information about how to review the document is available below.

+We may not be able to incorporate everyone's requests, but we will try our best to be guided by you.

-### 5. Review the Moderation Report for the group as a whole.
+### 5. (Optional) Review the Moderation Report for the group as a whole

-We will circulate a full version of the moderation report after the first set of edits have been made.
-You will also get a chance at this stage to request changes to the report before publication.
-This is so that we can make sure that the decision to publish the sessions has been made collectively.
+If you would like to see a full version of the moderation report after the first set of edits have been made please contact Georgia at [gaitkenhead@turing.ac.uk](mailto:gaitkenhead@turing.ac.uk).

+Our decision to make this an optional step is to balance collective decision making and protecting your time.

+We want to give you a chance at this stage to request changes to the report before publication.
+However the document is very long and we do not want to burden you with additional work reviewing quotes from other focus group participants.

 ### 6. Publish insights online